 I love cities.
 Walking through a city’s business district, I always try to take the time to look up and marvel at the skyscrapers stretching upwards to the cloud.
-Each night that I’m in the city, I enjoy trying anew ethnic cuisine, from Ethiopian to Thai, at neighborhood restaurants.
-And, a favorite pastime of mine is people watching in urban parks.
+Each night that I’m in the city, I enjoy trying a new ethnic cuisine, from Ethiopian to Thai, at neighborhood restaurants.
+And, a favorite pastime of mine is people-watching in urban parks.

 But, I have a confession to make; I’m totally overwhelmed by New York City.
 It might be just too much city for me.
-On my first trip to the city with my six year old daughter, I promptly got us lost on the subway less than 15 minutes after arriving at the train station.
+On my first trip to the city with my 6-year-old daughter, I promptly got us lost on the subway less than 15 minutes after arriving at the train station.
 Yes, it’s embarrassing for this seasoned urban transportation rider to admit; I gave up on the subway and took taxis the remainder of the weekend.

 There is a simple way for parents to make this admittedly overwhelming city just a bit more familiar before ever leaving home; open a book and read about the city.
 Many children’s classics are set in New York City, and there have been numerous picture books over the years written about America’s most legendary city.

 Look for current hotel deals in New York

 From skyscrapers to laundromats to subway trains, a city must seem so noisy and strange to a little tot who is more accustomed to forests, mountains, or cornfields.
 But, there are plenty of books available to familiarize little ones with all things New York City.

 Parent Tip: When you’re actually visiting New York City and visiting the Metropolitan Museum of Art, be sure to stop by the museum’s library which is very popular with families of young children.
 It’s the perfect place to introduce your tot to the vast collection of the Met.